Hyperbolic Dehn filling, volume, and transcendentality: O-minimality and Transcendentality

 \subsection{O-minimality}

-The alphabet ``o'' is for ``order''.
-Roughly speaking, an o-minimal structure is a nice axiomatized (model-theoretic) structure over an ordered field in some sense ``minimal" with respect to its order.
-Here, we omit details and define it as a collection of its ``definable" sets.
-The following definitions are from Appendix of \cite{BD} and Section 2 of \cite{J2}.
+In this subsection, we introduce the theory of o-minimality, where the letter ``o'' stands for “order.”
+An \textit{ordered field} is a field equipped with a total order that is compatible with its field operations.
+A standard example is the field of real numbers with the usual order, $(\mathbb{R},\geq)$.
+Roughly speaking, an o-minimal structure is a well-behaved, axiomatized (model-theoretic) structure over an ordered field that is, in some sense, ``minimal" with respect to its order.
+We omit the full model-theoretic definition and instead describe it as a collection of sets satisfying certain axioms.
+The formulation below follows Appendix of \cite{BD} and Section 2 of \cite{J2}.

-A \textit{semialgebraic} subset of $\mathbb{R}^n$ is defined to be a finite union of sets of the form where $p, q_1, \cdots, q_m\in\mathbb{R}[x_1, \cdots, x_n]$.
+A \textit{semialgebraic} subset of $\mathbb{R}^n$ is defined to be a finite union of sets of the form where $g, h_1, \cdots, h_m\in\mathbb{R}[x_1, \cdots, x_n]$.

-\begin{dfn} An \textit{o-minimal structure} on $\mathbb{R}$ is a sequence $\mathcal{S}=(\mathcal{S}_n)$ such that for all $n\geq1$, \begin{enumerate} \item $\mathcal{S}_n$ is a boolean algebra of subsets of $\mathbb{R}^n$. \item $\mathcal{S}_n$ contains every semialgebraic subsets of $\mathbb{R}^n$, and $\mathcal{S}_1$ contains no other subsets of $\mathbb{R}$. \item If $X\in\mathcal{S}_n$ and $Y\in\mathcal{S}_m$, then $X\times Y\in\mathcal{S}_{n+m}$. \item If $X\in\mathcal{S}_{n+1}$, then $\pi(X)\in\mathcal{S}_{n}$, where $\pi:\mathbb{R}^{n+1}\rightarrow\mathbb{R}^n$ is the projection onto the first $n$ coordinates. \end{enumerate} If $X\in\mathcal{S}_n$ for some $n$, then we say that $X$ is \textit{definable} in $\mathcal{S}$. \end{dfn}
+\begin{dfn} An \textit{o-minimal structure} on $\mathbb{R}$ is a sequence $\mathcal{S}=(\mathcal{S}_n)$ such that for all $n\geq1$, \begin{enumerate} \item $\mathcal{S}_n$ is a boolean algebra of subsets of $\mathbb{R}^n$. \item $\mathcal{S}_n$ contains every semialgebraic subsets of $\mathbb{R}^n$, and $\mathcal{S}_1$ contains no other subsets of $\mathbb{R}$. \item If $\mathcal{X}\in\mathcal{S}_n$ and $\mathcal{Y}\in\mathcal{S}_m$, then $\mathcal{X}\times \mathcal{Y}\in\mathcal{S}_{n+m}$. \item If $\mathcal{X}\in\mathcal{S}_{n+1}$, then $\pi(\mathcal{X})\in\mathcal{S}_{n}$, where $\pi:\mathbb{R}^{n+1}\rightarrow\mathbb{R}^n$ is the projection onto the first $n$ coordinates. \end{enumerate} If $\mathcal{X}\in\mathcal{S}_n$ for some $n$, then we say that $\mathcal{X}$ is \textit{definable} in $\mathcal{S}$. \end{dfn}

-Note that $\mathcal{S}_1$, the semialgebraic subsets of $\mathbb{R}$, is the collection of finite unions of points and intervals.
-The following finiteness result shows that definable sets in an o-minimal structure is not too wild.
+For instance, $\mathcal{S}_1$, the semialgebraic subsets of $\mathbb{R}$, is the collection of finite unions of points and intervals.

+One of the nice properties of definable sets that we will employ in the proofs is the following:

-\begin{prop}[\cite{BD}, Proposition A.4] Let $S\subset\mathbb{R}^m\times\mathbb{R}^n$ be definable in an o-minimal structure, and for each $a\in\mathbb{R}^m$, put
+\begin{prop}[\cite{BD}, Proposition A.4] Let $\mathcal{Z}\subset\mathbb{R}^m\times\mathbb{R}^n$ be definable in an o-minimal structure, and for each $a\in\mathbb{R}^m$, put

-Then there exist a number $M=M(S)\in\mathbb{N}$ such that for each $a\in\mathbb{R}^m$ the fiber $S_a$ has at most $M$ connected components. \end{prop}
+Then there exist a number $P=P(\mathcal{Z})\in\mathbb{N}$ such that for each $a\in\mathbb{R}^m$ the fiber $\mathcal{Z}_a$ has at most $M$ connected components. \end{prop}